-What are the quantitative effects of countercyclical capital buffers (CCyB)?
-I study this question in the context of a nonlinear DSGE model with a financial sector that is subject to occasional panics.
-A calibrated version of the model is combined with US data to estimate sequences of structural shocks, allowing me to study policy counterfactuals.
-First, I show that raising capital buffers during leverage expansions can reduce the frequency of crises by more than half.
-Second, I show that lowering capital buffers during a panic can moderate the intensity of the resulting crisis.
-A quantitative application to the 2007-08 financial crisis shows that CCyB in the 2.5% range (as in the Federal Reserve's current framework) could have greatly mitigated the financial panic in 2007Q4-2008Q4, for a cumulative gain of 22% in aggregate consumption.
-These findings suggest that CCyB are a useful policy tool both ex-ante and ex-post.
+What are the quantitative macroeconomic effects of the countercyclical capital buffer (CCyB)?
+I study this question in a nonlinear DSGE model with occasional financial crises, which is calibrated and combined with US data to estimate sequences of structural shocks.
+Raising capital buffers during leverage expansions can reduce the frequency of crises by more than half.
+A quantitative application to the 2007-08 financial crisis shows that the CCyB in the 2.5% range (as in the Federal Reserve's current framework) could have greatly mitigated the financial panic of 2008, for a cumulative gain of 29% in aggregate consumption.
+The threat of raising capital requirements is effective even if this tool is not used in equilibrium.